-One of the first things a lender looks at when you apply for a mortgage loan is your credit score – and you should, too.
-Many lenders base their decision on your loan amount and rate, in part, on their confidence in your ability to repay the loan.
-The higher your credit score, the easier it may be for you to get the loan amount and rate you want!
+One of the first things that a lender looks at when you apply for a mortgage loan is your credit score.
+Many lenders will approve or deny your mortgage application according to their confidence in your ability to repay the loan.
+Therefore, it’s important for you to check your credit rating and your credit score before applying for a home loan.

-Buying your dream home shouldn’t mean you’re living in a dream!
-Be realistic and know what you can afford so you’re not ‘cash poor.’
-Write down your monthly expenses such as your credit card, phone bill, car insurance, groceries, etc. List your income and sources and note how much you plan to contribute towards your down payment and closing costs.
-Think about interest rates, private mortgage insurance and loan programs based on your specific financial situation.
+Write down your monthly expenses such as your credit cards, phone bill, car insurance, groceries and other recurring bills.
+List your income and note how much you plan to contribute toward your down payment and closing costs.
+Think about interest rates, private mortgage insurance and loan programs based on your financial situation.
 Have all this information handy when you talk with your loan originator.

 These are just some of the ways you can prepare for your homebuying journey.
 Afterall, we want you to love your mortgage experience!